smikitky/node-multi-integer-range/README.md

 ## Use in Browsers

-This library has no external dependencies, and should be Browserify-friendly.
+This library has no external dependencies, and can be used with Webpack and Browserify.

 ## Development